lenniecottrell/100Days-r2/README.md

 #### Things I want to focus on tomorrow:

-- look into figure out how to disallow navigating directly to /library
+- ~~look into figure out how to disallow navigating directly to /library~~
 - revisit all of my personal website stuff, maybe deploy the new version on GH pages?

 #### Notes/Learnings

 #### To Do

+- figure out why the first book in a search gets stuck...
+- consider adding a search button instead of live search
-- disallow navigating directly to "/library" (unless logged in?)
+- ~~disallow navigating directly to "/library" (unless logged in?)~~
 - preserve the active library tab on refresh
 - Add more results/pagination/infinite scroll?
 - get back into DSA